National Academy of Television Arts and Sciences: Regional awards

+Academy of Television Arts & Sciences gives out only the Los Angeles, CA Regional Chapter Awards.

+Defunct

 NATAS also supervised the Primetime Emmy Awards until a split between the East and West memberships in the 1970s led to the Academy of Television Arts & Sciences leaving NATAS.
 ATAS supervises the Primetime and Los Angeles area Emmys, while NATAS is in charge of the other Emmy honors.
 In 2007, the organization spawned a peer organization dedicated to new media, called the National Academy of Media Arts & Sciences (NAMAS).

+Magazine

 NATAS published a magazine, Television Quarterly, which started in 1962.